oktadev/okta-blog/_source/_posts/2022-01-04-angular-auth0-quickly.md

 npx @angular/cli@13 new auth0-demo --routing
 ```

-Select your favorite stylesheet format.
-The selection you make doesn't matter for this example.
+You'll be prompted to select your favorite stylesheet format.
+The selection you make doesn't matter for this example since we're focused on functionality rather than updating visuals.

 ## Add Auth with OpenID Connect